unknownPerson115/arch-secured/README.md

-# REPO HAS BEEN MIGRATED ELSEWHERE
+# REPO HAS BEEN MIGRATED ELSEWHERE: https://github.com/Fangieuemo/Arch-Secured

 # arch-secured
 repo for securing arch linux (when this repo comes out only a select few will have access)